jradd/django-newproj-template/readme.md

 #### Copy in Existing Keys

 If you are already using SSH keys on your host machine you can copy those keys into the Vagrant virtual box.
+Alternately, [you can create them from scratch](#setup-new-keys).

 Copy the public key: